mgkgng/n-puzzle/README.md

     - A* and Iterative Deepening A* algorithms
     - Manhanttan, Hamming, Euclidian and Linear Conflict heuristics
     - Uniform-Cost and Greedy Searches
-- Enhanced of performance by fine-tuning the data structures (e.g., vector hashing).
+- Enhanced the performance by fine-tuning the data structures (e.g., vector hashing).
 - Crafted an intuitive and creative web interface which encompasses the project's entire process.
 - Explored the use of WebAssembly to run the C++ program in the Svelte app.